axboe/fio/HOWTO.rst

 	Enable Flexible Data Placement mode for write commands.

+.. option:: fdp_pli_select=str : [io_uring_cmd]

+	Defines how fio decides which placement ID to use next.
+The following types are defined:

+		**random**
+			Choose a placement ID at random (uniform).

+		**roundrobin**
+			Round robin over available placement IDs.
+This is the default.

+	The available placement ID index/indices is defined by the option :option:`fdp_pli`.

 .. option:: fdp_pli=str : [io_uring_cmd]

 	Select which Placement ID Index/Indicies this job is allowed to use for